mgodwin/revivn-exercise/README.md

 ## Getting Started

-This project uses Rails 7 with esbuild, with ruby 3.2.x
+This project uses Rails 7 with:

+- esbuild
+- ruby 3.2.x

+To get started:

 ```
 bin/setup
 bin/dev
 ```

-You should be able to visit the site at http://localhost:3000
+You should now be able to visit the site at http://localhost:3000 🎉

 ## Overview of solution

 ### Domain Model

+Customers
+- id
+- name

 Pickup Addresses
 - id